Git commit PGP signing

 git commit -am "msg" --no-gpg-sign

-Alternatively, if you prefer not signing as default, you can sign only certain commits by
+If not signing as default, sign only certain commits by

 git commit -S